 “Hope she gives peas a chance.”

-“I wish the kids had taken us out to dinner for our anniversary, they never invite us out anymore.”
+“I wish the kids had taken us out to dinner for our anniversary.
+They never invite us out anymore.”

-“That’s my fancy shirt— I want to be buried in that shirt.”
+“That’s my fancy shirt.
+I want to be buried in that shirt.”

 “I want that too, believe me.”